Aditya3012Purwar/Astute_Samsung_Prism/README.md

   - The reason for using googletrans is its ability to handle multiple languages and provide translations without requiring a separate model for each language pair.

 - TimeStamp Transcription:

-  whisperx is an extension of the OpenAI Whisper model, which is a state-of-the-art speech recognition model capable of transcribing audio in multiple languages.
+  Whisperx is an extension of the OpenAI Whisper model, which is a state-of-the-art speech recognition model capable of transcribing audio in multiple languages.
 The whisperx library provides additional features and enhancements on top of the base Whisper model.

   ![image](https://github.com/Aditya3012Purwar/Astute_Samsung_Prism/assets/103439955/b79d033e-3bb1-4f20-b8ca-4a8605f5d9cf)